 1. Sweden’s lagom culture

 Lagom is central to Swedish culture and roughly translates to “in balance” or “not too little, not too much”.
 Excessive or grand behaviour is seen as distasteful and unappealing, and culturally people are less inclined towards self-interest.
 Bear this in mind when adapting your messaging to the Swedish market.
-Make sure you aren’t portraying your company as too boastful or grandiose, as this attitude might alienate your audience.
+Make sure you are not portraying your company as too boastful or grandiose, as this attitude might alienate your audience.

 2. The most popular e-commerce platforms in Sweden